Ronnie Shields: Pro career

 Shields turned pro in 1980.
 After winning 14 out of his first 15 bouts, Shields fought tougher competition and defeated tough journeymen like Pete Podgorski and contender Saoul Mamby.
 Then, in 1984 Shields challenged Billy Costello for the WBC light welterweight title, but lost a decision.
 In 1986 he took on Tsuyoshi Hamada in Japan for the WBC light welterweight title, but lost a split decision.
 He retired in 1988.

 Trainer

-After his boxing career, Shields has become a prominent trainer in the sport.
-He works out of the Plex Boxing Gym in Stafford, Texas.
+After his boxing career, Shields became a trainer in the sport based in Stafford, Texas.
 Among the fighters he has worked with are: